Introduction to CSRF?

 1. Using GET Requests:

 Suppose you have implemented and designed a website, banking.com, to perform actions such as online transactions by using GET requests.
-Now, a smart attacker who knows how to craft a malicious URL may use <img> element to get the browser silently load the page
+Now, a smart attacker who knows how to craft a malicious URL may use the <img> element to get the browser to load the page silently.

 Example of an HTML image element containing a malicious URL:

-2. One of the below technique can be used to do the same:
+2. One of the below techniques can be used to do the same:

-- By sending an email which has HTML content
+- By sending an email that has HTML content

-- By planting a script or a malicious URL on the pages that a user is likely to visit while doing online transactions.
+- By planting a script or a malicious URL on the pages.

 3. Using POST Requests

-Cookies are vulnerable as they are sent automatically with the request, which allows attackers to implement CSRF and send malicious requests.
-The effect of a CSRF vulnerability also depends on the privilege of the victim, whose Cookie is being sent with the attacker’s request.
+Cookies are vulnerable as they are sent automatically with the request, allowing attackers to implement CSRF and send malicious requests.
+The effect of a CSRF vulnerability also depends on the victim’s privilege, whose Cookie is being sent with the attacker’s request.
 While data retrieval is not the main scope of a CSRF attack, state changes will surely have an adverse effect on the web application being exploited.
 So it is advised to prevent your website from using preventive methods to safeguard your website against CSRF.